airswap/airswap-about/contracts/index.md

-Index is a list of locators sorted by score.
+An Index is a list of locators sorted by score.
 [View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/index).

 # Structs